Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at the reception, Deputy Minister Nguyen Minh Vu expressed his delight at the comprehensive, substantive and effective cooperation between Vietnam and UNESCO.
 The Deputy Minister particularly appreciated the role of the Memory of the World Program - a meaningful initiative of UNESCO to preserve, protect and disseminate valuable documentary heritages, intellectual and cultural treasures, reflecting the depth of history and identity of peoples around the world.

-The programme not only helps raise awareness of the importance of documentary heritage, but also promotes cooperation between countries, facilitates experience sharing and supports the development of a network of experts in the field of document preservation and digitization.
+The program not only helps raise awareness of the importance of documentary heritage, but also promotes cooperation between countries, facilitates experience sharing and supports the development of a network of experts in the field of document preservation and digitization.

 Permanent Deputy Minister Nguyen Minh Vu emphasized that through the Program and with valuable support from experts, many "hidden treasures" of Vietnam have been discovered, preserved, and strongly spread to the domestic and international communities.

 At the reception, the Deputy Minister particularly appreciated the role of the Memory of the World Program - a meaningful initiative of UNESCO to preserve, protect and disseminate valuable documentary heritages, intellectual and cultural treasures, reflecting the depth of history and identity of peoples around the world.
-(Photo: Quang Hoa) |
+(Photo: Quang Hoa)

-At the same time, he also expressed his wish to receive support and advice from UNESCO for the nomination dossiers that Vietnam is actively preparing, including: Han Nom steles on Non Nuoc mountain (Ninh Binh province); Ancient Han Nom books of the Nguyen Huy family, Truong Luu village (Ha Tinh province); Pho Hien stone steles (Hung Yen province) - valuable archives reflecting the depth of culture, education and traditional beliefs of the Vietnamese people over many centuries.
+At the same time, he also expressed his wish to receive support and advice from UNESCO for the nomination dossiers that Vietnam is actively preparing, including: Han Nom steles on Non Nuoc mountain (Ninh Binh province); Ancient Han Nom books of the Nguyen Huy family, Truong Luu village (Ha Tinh province); Pho Hien stone steles system (Hung Yen province) - valuable archives reflecting the depth of culture, education and traditional beliefs of the Vietnamese people over many centuries.

 In addition, Vietnam is also considering the possibility of coordinating with France to build a joint nomination dossier on “Archives of Indochina (1862–1954)”.
-The Deputy Minister expressed his belief that, with close coordination between Vietnam and UNESCO, the Memory of the World Program will continue to strongly promote its role in connecting the past, present and future, contributing to building a world rich in identity, humanity and sustainability.
+The Deputy Minister expressed his belief that, with close coordination between Vietnam and UNESCO, the Memory of the World Programme will continue to strongly promote its role in connecting the past, present and future, contributing to building a world rich in identity, humanity and sustainability.

 Dr. Banda highly appreciated Vietnam's seriousness, methodical spirit and professionalism throughout the entire process of building the dossier, from research, collection, preservation to presentation of the collection's outstanding global value.

 Permanent Deputy Minister and Chairman of the Vietnam National Commission for UNESCO Nguyen Minh Vu took a souvenir photo with the delegation of experts.
-(Photo: Quang Hoa) |
+(Photo: Quang Hoa)

-According to her, the highlight of the dossier lies not only in the artistic, ideological and historical value of the heritage, but also in demonstrating a humane and emotional approach in preserving the vivid memories of a period of Vietnamese history through music.
+According to her, the highlight of the dossier lies not only in the artistic, ideological and historical value of the heritage, but also in demonstrating a humane and emotional approach in preserving the vivid memory of a period of Vietnamese history through music.

 Dr. Banda also appreciated Vietnam's establishment of a solid legal framework through the Law on Heritage (amended), which includes a separate chapter for documentary heritage, demonstrating Vietnam's strategic vision in this field.